Non-Cartesian Guarded Recursion with Daggers: Classical Guarded Recursion

 \subsection{Syntactically}

 The initial goal of guarded recursion \cite{nakano2000recursion} is to ensure that functions defined on coinductive data types (\eg~streams) are well-defined.
-This framework ensures \emph{productivity}, which means that given a term of coinductive type, any of its finite prefixes can be produced in finite time.
 This is done with a modality, called \emph{later}, and recursive calls can only be nested under the constructor associated to this modality.

 We use the symbol $\later$ in the syntax for this modality.
 Semantically, this modality is represented by a functor (see \secref{sub:topos}).
 An excerpt of a type system is given below, where the statement `$X$ guarded in $A$' means that $X$ is under a later modality $\later$ in the expression, \eg~in the type $1 \oplus \later X$, which gives the type of guarded natural numbers $\mu X .
 1 \oplus \later X$.
-Given any type $A$, we can form the type of lists as $\mu X .
+Given a type $A$, we can form the type of lists as $\mu X .
 1 \oplus (A \otimes \later X)$, which we sometimes write $[A]$.

 This modality must be introduced into the terms in the syntax.
 In a $\lambda$-calculus fashion, such as in the guarded $\lambda$-calculus \cite{birkedal2016guarded}, we write $\nnext\!$ for the constructor introducing the later modality.
-The corresponding judgement is $\Gamma \vdash \nnext M \colon \later A$ assuming that the judgement $\Gamma \vdash M \colon A$ is already well-formed.
-We later recall that this operator fits perfectly its semantics through a natural transformation (see \secref{sub:topos}).
+Here is an excerpt of the typing rules.

 \begin{example} Let us fix a type $A$.
 Within the type of lists $[A] = \mu X .
 1 \oplus (A \otimes \later X)$, the empty list is obtained with $\fold{} (\inl *)$, which we will shorten as $[~]$.
 The syntax for the list with one element $M$ of type $A$ is $\fold{} (\inr{} (M \otimes (\nnext{} \inl *)))$, shorten as $M :: \nnext [~]$. \end{example}